sunyumark/ScaDec-deep-learning-diffractive-tomography/README.md

       python test.py

 ## Errata
 In the paper, the feature dimension of ScaDec is mistyped in Fig.3.
 The corrected feature figure is shown here.

 ![ScaDecArch](images/ScaDecArch.jpg "Visual illustration of ScaDec")

+Thanks to Jiaming for pointing out this typo.
+If you have any concerns about this paper, feel free to contact us: sun.yu@wustl.edu